m-bock/purescript-chameleon/README.md

 # tagless-virtual-dom

 In which framework should I write my PureScript web app?
-They differ in many aspects like state management, PureScript native virtual DOM or React bindings?
+They differ in many aspects like state management, virtual DOM implementation or native solution or JS-bindings?
 Many difficult questions, many pros and cons.

 I'd argue that for a large part of many apps this does not matter.
 Just write your pure views in a framework agnostic way with this library.
-And you can integrate it in any framework that does provide an matching implementation.
+And you can integrate it in any framework that does provide a matching implementation.

 The test suite contains reference implementations for `halogen` and `react-basic-hooks`.
 You can run the sample app with

 ```
 yarn install